Condensation Survey: A Practical Guide for Inspectors

 New call-to-action

-A Word on Temperature & Hygrometer Readings
+Understanding Temperature in Hygrometer Readings

 As hygrometers measure a space's RH – something that's directly impacted by temperature – a sudden change in the environment's temperature has an immediate impact on the device's ability to work properly.